Related Blog Posts

 The mechanics of acquiring a property in France are fairly straightforward but there are a few more parties and stages than, for example, the UK system.
 There are also various legal obligations which need to be fulfilled before a property purchase is complete.
 We will now take a look at the stages of acquiring a property in France:-

-While certainly an important part of the purchase process the acceptance of the buyers offer is just the start of the process.
+While certainly an important part of the purchase process the acceptance of the buyers offers is just the start of the process.
 There are numerous ways in which you can make an offer including in person, via phone, via email or through an appointed third party.

 All French property transactions require the appointment of a notary which is a legal specialist acting on behalf of the state.
 The role of the notary is to ensure the transaction is legal, all taxes and charges are collected, and each party is aware of the consequences of signing an agreement.
-In some cases there can be more than one notary if the seller chooses to appoint their own.
+In some cases, there can be more than one notary if the seller chooses to appoint their own.

 As we move towards the business end of a property purchase the notary will draw up a preliminary contract after receiving the relevant paperwork from the seller.
-This paperwork will include title of ownership, confirmation the building abides by legal regulations and a report on issues such as asbestos, electrical wiring and any other potential risks.
+This paperwork will include the title of ownership, confirmation the building abides by legal regulations and a report on issues such as asbestos, electrical wiring and any other potential risks.
 If a property purchase was to be annulled then it is likely it will occur at this stage.

 After the preliminary contract has been signed we then moved towards the transfer of a deposit which is usually between 5% and 10% of the purchase price.
 The deposit is paid to the notary and will be held in an escrow account pending completion of the transaction.

-There is a legally binding 10 day cooling off period which relates solely to the buyer and allows them to walk away from a purchase.
+There is a legally binding 10 day cooling-off period which relates solely to the buyer and allows them to walk away from a purchase.
 There is no requirement to justify a change of mind and if the purchase is cancelled they will receive a 100% refund of their deposit.

 We will cover the French mortgage market in more detail later in this article but the next stage in the purchase process is to secure funds to complete the purchase.
-In reality high net worth investors will already have a funding agreement arranged in principle.
-At this point there is the opportunity to acquire the property in the individual’s name or via a company.
+In reality, high net worth investors will already have a funding agreement arranged in principle.
+At this point, there is the opportunity to acquire the property in the individual’s name or via a company.
 In many ways it can be simpler for overseas investors to utilise a company structure – did you know that trusts are not recognised under French law?

 It is worth noting that many high net worth individuals will look to acquire French prime property within a company structure.
-Indeed, in Monaco this is the norm with local laws offering an enhanced degree of privacy via this method.
+Indeed, in Monaco, this is the norm with local laws offering an enhanced degree of privacy via this method.
 It will obviously vary from case to case but it is something worth discussing with your mortgage adviser.
 It is worth noting that the process of applying for a domestic mortgage can take up to 2 months to agree with a further 10 days to accept the offer.

 There are a number of reasons why some foreign investors prefer to use private banks as opposed to traditional French lenders.
 One of which is the French mortgage affordability calculation which denotes that total outgoings must not exceed 33% of an applicant’s gross income.
 There are occasions where this can be extended slightly but the 33% figure is the more cautious option when calculating potential funding limits.